IvoryCrayon2/Paul-Saya/README.md

 - 👋 Hi, I’m @mogomotsigumede
 - 👀 I’m interested in ...
 Training and Attending class
 - 🌱 I’m currently learning ...
-Css & HTML
+CSS & HTML.
 - 💞️ I’m looking to collaborate on ...
 Women
 - 📫 How to reach me ...
 EnconDivion@outlook.com